jeanlambert17/bringbackoldgames/README.md

 An app for ranking your favorite games that you want to see be remade or ported to modern platforms.

-## Features

-- Rank your favorite games.
-- Responsive design for all devices.

 ## Getting Started

 ### Prerequisites